TaylorOD/hangman_javascript/README.md

 - Guessed letters are not on screen

 ### TODO
-- Show previously guessed letters on screen
+- Show previously guessed letters on screen only if they are incorrect
 - Flash warning message when guesses decrease
 - Add ability to adjust the number of words being guessed